Frequently Asked Questions about HGTC

 More information on how to request transcripts, HGTC students must visit Student Accounts to pay the official transcript copy request fee and then, visit the Registrar’s Office, located in Building 1100, Rm.
 130.

 After you register for classes, print out your schedule and take it to the public safety office on any campus.
 You will also need your vehicle registration.
 Parking passes are free.
 The public safety office on the Conway campus is off the courtyard in the 1100 building.
 The public safety office on the Georgetown campus is located in the cafeteria area.
-The public safety office on the Grand Strand campus is in the 300 building.
+The public safety office on the Grand Strand campus is in the 200 building front lobby.

 Our Student Success and Tutoring Center offers free tutoring, college skills coaching, a Math Center and a Writing Center.
 Our Office of Career Services offers mock interviews, resume development, and job searches.
-Each campus has a library and a Student Information Center: WaveNet Central.
-Each WaveNet Central offers guidance with the financial aid process, registering for classes, and campus technology training.
-The IT Help Desk can assist students with computer-related issues, WaveNet password resets, and more.
+Each campus has a library and a Student Information Center: TECH Central.
+Each Student Information Center: TECH Central offers guidance with the financial aid process, registering for classes, and campus technology training for D2L, WaveNet, Microsoft, students with computer-related issues, WaveNet password resets, and more.

-2. How do I set up an appointment with my advisor?
-How do I know where and who my advisor is?
+How do I set up an appointment with my advisor?
+How do I know where and who my advisor

 To set up an appointment with your advisors you will need to either email or call your advisor to schedule an appointment.
 Look up your advisor by: logging into your WaveNet account, click on the my Student tab and then click on the tab that says Degree Works.
 Your advisor will be listed on the main page of your Degree Works.
 A general list of advisors is found in WaveNet under the Home tab, under “Quick Links.”
 Learn more about academic advising